Why Your Body Doesn’t Recover the Way It Used To

 A Three-Step Approach to Supporting Repair

-Mobilize supports microcirculation, which is how stem cells move through the body and reach tissue.
+- Mobilize focuses on processes related to circulation, which plays a role in how cells move through the body and reach tissue.

 What This Means in Practice